thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 This implies we must use the same script to deploy to each environment.
 Of course, environments differ from each other.
 Surely, they will have different IP addresses, different database connections and other external services.
 We keep these configurations outside of the deploy script in configuration files [under Version Control](#version-control-everything), and secrets in vaults, also under Version Control.

-As for build scripts to [*Automate the Build*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-11-automate-the-build), the deploy script is treated the same way as production code.
+As for build scripts to [*Automate the Build*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-11-automate-the-build), and the deployment pipeline code, the deploy script is treated the same way as production code.
 It is versioned, tested, and evolves continuously through refactoring.
 We apply similar design principles as for production code, such as abstractions, small files, [Cohesion and Coupling](https://wiki.c2.com/?CouplingAndCohesion), [Simple Design](https://wiki.c2.com/?SimpleDesign), and [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

 Deploying the same way to each environment guarantees [repeatability, consistency and determinism](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software).
 The deploy script has to be idempotent.
 Deploying the same version of the system over and over again in an environment results in the same outcomes without any side effects.